Nimir Mohammed Abdelrahman

-Nimir Mohammed Abdelrahman (Arabic: نمر محمد عبد الرحمن) is a Sudanese politician who served as the Governor of North Darfur from June 10, 2021 to January 1, 2024.
+Nimir Mohammed Abdelrahman (Arabic: نمر محمد عبد الرحمن) is a Sudanese politician who served as the governor of North Darfur from June 10, 2021, to January 1, 2024.
 He was appointed by the Transitional Sovereignty Council under Abdalla Hamdok and initially supported the Sudanese government at the outbreak of the Sudanese civil war in 2023.
 Since December 2023, he has supported the Rapid Support Forces and the Sudan Liberation Movement - Transitional Council (SLM-TC).
 He is the co-founder and former president of the SLM-TC.

 Biography

 Early life

 Abdelrahman was born in the village of Daba Nayra, near Tawila, North Darfur, Sudan.
 He studied at Tawila South School for elementary school, Tawila West Intermediate School for middle school, and the Kass Secondary School for Boys in South Darfur for high school.
-He attended Omdurman Islamic University, where he received a bachelors in Economics and Political Science in 2003.
+He attended Omdurman Islamic University, where he received a bachelor's degree in Economics and Political Science in 2003.

 War in Darfur

 In 2003, immediately after graduating from university, he joined the ranks of the Sudan Liberation Movement (SLM).
 He became an administrative assistant of SLM commander-in-chief Abdelkadir Abdelrahman Qaddoura.
 He then served as the director of deputy commander-in-chief Abdul Kabir Haroun el-Rashid, until Rashid's death in a battle where Abdelrahman survived.
 Abdelrahman served as the director of the office of former deputy-commander in chief Mohammed Adam Abdel el-Salam Tarada, a senior commander in Abdul Wahid al-Nur (SLM-AW), until Tarada's death in battle.

 Between 2006 and 2011, Abdelrahman served as the spokesman for SLM-AW.
 In 2012, he was appointed deputy commander of the Sudan Revolutionary Front.
-Abdelrahman was captured by Sudanese government forces on October 23, 2017, and imprisoned at Al-Huda prison in Omdurman until July 4, 2019 amid the Sudanese revolution.
+Abdelrahman was captured by Sudanese government forces on October 23, 2017, and imprisoned at Al-Huda prison in Omdurman until July 4, 2019, amid the Sudanese revolution.
 Abdelrahman was appointed as the representative for the freed SLM detainees in the wake of the revolution.
 As the representative, he called for equal rights for all Sudanese.

 During negotiations for the Juba Peace Agreement, Abdelrahman served as the chief negotiator for the Sudan Liberation Movement - Transitional Council, a group he co-founded.
 The SLM-TC aligned with the Forces of Freedom and Change (FFC-CC), and continued to remain aligned with the FFC through the start of the Sudanese civil war in 2023.